Can Real Salt Lake bring expansion Los Angeles FC down to earth?

 Last week’s frustrating result echoes last season’s struggles for RSL, whose 0-1-2 start cost coach Jeff Cassar his job and who finished the first half of the season a disappointing 5-2-10.
 Despite a much better second half (8-4-5), the hole was too deep and RSL missed the playoffs.

-Typically a home opener against an expansion team would be a great way for a club to rinse away the bad taste of a season-opening loss, but LAFC is riding high right now.
+Typically a home opener against an expansion team would be a great way for a club to rinse away the bad taste of a seeing a potential season-opening win bounce away, but LAFC is riding high right now.
 Twenty-year-old Diego Rossi scored just after the 10-minute mark, his first MLS goal in his first MLS game, and the quickest first goal for an expansion team in MLS history.

 RSL will need sustained attack from last week’s goal-scorer Joao Plata and young stars such as Albert Rusnak to temper LAFC’s confidence and avoid last season’s stumble out of the gate.
 Cleaner play from Silva in the box is also a must, but they’ll be missing defender Tony Beltran (knee surgery).
 Defensemen Adam Henley (hamstring) and Jose Hernandez (groin) are questionable.